TrueFiEng/useDApp/docs/source/guide.rst

 - ``active`` - boolean that indicates if provider is connected (read or write mode)

 - ``activate`` - function that allows to connect to a wallet.
-This is `web3-react <https://github.com/NoahZinsmeister/web3-react>`_ function that can take various connectors.
+This is a `web3-react <https://github.com/NoahZinsmeister/web3-react>`_ function that can take various connectors.

 - ``deactivate`` - function that disconnects wallet